Rheumatoid Arthritis (cont.)

 Rheumatoid arthritis is not fatal, but complications of the disease shorten life span by a few years in some individuals.
 Although generally rheumatoid arthritis cannot be cured, the disease gradually becomes less aggressive and symptoms may even improve.
 However, any damage to joints and ligaments and any deformities that have occurred are permanent.
 Rheumatoid arthritis can affect parts of the body other than the joints.

-The early use of DMARDs and biologic response modifiers in rheumatoid arthritis has resulted in patients experiencing more profound relief of symptoms and less joint damage and less disability over time.
+The early treatment and use of DMARDs and biologic response modifiers in rheumatoid arthritis has resulted in patients experiencing more profound relief of symptoms and less joint damage and less disability over time.
+So the prognosis is best when treatment is started early.

 Common complications of rheumatoid arthritis include the following: